vchamala/WordMatchUtility/README.txt

 read the file line-by-line.

 Tests:
-I have not included unit tests in the initial revision, but tests would be advised and can add the tests if we would want them in scope.
+Currently, I have not included unit tests in the initial revision, but tests would be advised and can add the tests if we would want them in scope.